Coaching and Training

 Other training opportunities (further details in 'Capital-O', the ESOC club newsletter):

-• ESOC Ladies training – Monday 7pm.
+- ESOC Ladies running – Monday 7pm.
 Informal training, open to all ESOC ladies, which involves running/jogging/walking to suit all speeds, starting from various locations around the city.
 Contact email hidden; JavaScript is required to find out more.

-• Parkrun – Saturday 9:30am.
+- Parkrun – Saturday 9:30am.
 An informal, free, timed 5km road run.
-There are parkruns all over the world, with six in or near Edinburgh: on the Cramond foreshore (Edinburgh parkrun), Figgate Park (Portobello parkrun), Vogrie Country Park (Vogrie parkrun), Tranent (Meadowmill parkrun), Almondvale Park in Livingston (Livingston parkrun) and Riccarton campus (Oriam parkrun).
-The Cramond course is flat but it can be a wee bit breezy at times; Figgate Park is more sheltered but has some slopes; Vogrie is undulating through woods and open areas; the Meadowmill course runs around sports pitches; the Livingston course is on paths along the River Almond; the Oriam course is along a woodland path around the perimeter of Heriot-Watt University grounds.
+There are parkruns all over the world, with eight in or near Edinburgh: on the Cramond foreshore (Edinburgh parkrun), Figgate Park (Portobello parkrun), Holyrood Park (Holyrood parkrun), Vogrie Country Park (Vogrie parkrun), Tranent (Meadowmill parkrun), Almondvale Park in Livingston (Livingston parkrun), Riccarton campus (Oriam parkrun) and Winchburgh (Auldcathie District parkrun).
+The Cramond course is flat but it can be a wee bit breezy at times; Figgate Park is more sheltered but has some slopes; Holyrood Park is quite hilly; Vogrie is undulating through woods and open areas; the Meadowmill course runs around sports pitches; the Livingston course is on paths along the River Almond; the Oriam course is along a woodland path around the perimeter of Heriot-Watt University grounds; the Auldcathie District course is on gently sloping paths.
 All offer a regular opportunity to improve, and measure, physical fitness.
 See the parkrun website for more details.

-• EUOC Fight with the Night (FWTN) – alternate Thursday evenings during the dark winter months.
-An opportunity to experience, and practise, night orienteering; organised by students (Edinburgh University Orienteering Club) but attended by all ages from accompanied & experienced juniors to 70+ year old seniors.
+- EUOC Fight with the Night (FWTN) – alternate Thursday evenings during the dark winter months.
+An opportunity to experience, and practise, night orienteering; organised by students (Edinburgh University Orienteering Club) but attended by all ages from accompanied & experienced juniors to seniors aged 75+.
 Further details are on the FWTN page of the EUOC website.

 Other entries categorised under: Coaching/Training